 - Serve immediately.
 Alternatively, store the cupcakes in an airtight container in the fridge up to 3 days.
 Allow them to come to room temperaturefor 10 minutes before serving.

-- To make the cupcakes gluten-free, substitute the flour with 1 ¼ cup (200g) gluten-free flour blend and 1 cup (100g) almond flour/meal.
+- To make the cupcakes gluten-free, substitute the flour with 1 ¼ cup (200g) gluten-free flour blend and 1 cup (100g) almond flour (blanched almond meal).
 Make sure you use a gluten-free flour blend with xantham gum.

 - If you prefer a vegan cream cheese frosting, use the frosting from my carrot cake cupcake recipe and omit the walnuts.